skip to main content

 • Active participation in MCAT preparation

-• Clinical Experiences - shadowing experiences in a private practice or hospital setting (at least 5 hours per month for three years or minimum of 30 hours per year).
+• Clinical Experiences - shadowing experiences in a private practice or hospital setting (at least 5 hours per month or minimum of 30 hours per year).

-• Community Service Activities - participating in non-healthcare community service (at least 5 hours per month for three years or minimum average of 30 hours per year).
+• Community Service Activities - participating in non-healthcare community service (at least 5 hours per month or minimum average of 30 hours per year).

 • Complete baccalaureate degree from Texas A&M University within a four or five year degree plan

-* A complete list will be provided in the Acceptance Acknowledgement Form.
+* A complete list will be provided in the Acceptance Acknowledgement Agreement Form.

 Conditional Acceptance Into The School of Medicine